OPENING DOORS FOR YOUNG PERFORMERS!

 Tour performers will be selected through an audition process taking place on April 30th at Mixx 360, one of the lead venue sponsors for the tour.
 Additional venue sponsors include the Boston Hard Rock Cafe and Breakaway in Danvers, MA.

-Together with Next Generation Concerts we plan to to in excess of fifty shows in 2017.
-These shows will consist of concerts, competitions, and acoustic events.
+Together with Next Generation Concerts we plan to to in excess of fifty shows in 2019.
+These shows will consist of concerts, charity events, competitions, and acoustic events.

 The Young Performers Facebook page, 2,645 likes strong, is an interactive page which showcases young talent, has timeline contests for cash awards, and shares music resources, blogs and articles.